wmanth/mapbox-gl-native-ios/README.md

 > $ git submodule update --init
 > $ make framework
 > ```
+>
+> A ready-to-use Swift package for macOS could be found at [Mapbox Maps SDK for macOS Swift package](https://github.com/wmanth/mapbox-gl-native-spm)

 # Mapbox Maps SDKs for iOS and macOS